If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 2 Determine the outcome of the initial assessment phase

-Consider the initial concerns in the context of all information (including visual information such as photos) obtained from the notifier, te tamaiti and their whānau or family, professionals and any others who have offered information, along with the chronology.
-Use this information to decide the best response for te tamaiti and their whānau.
+Consider and analyse the initial concerns in the context of all information (including visual information such as photos) obtained from the notifier, te tamaiti or rangatahi and their whānau or family, professionals and any others who have offered information, along with the chronology.
+Use this information to decide the best response for te tamaiti or rangatahi and their whānau or family.
 Make every effort to do this with the notifier so there is a shared understanding of the decision and next steps.

 Consider who the information has come from as this provides insight into the relationship between the notifier and te tamaiti or rangatahi and their whānau or family and provides additional context for the concerns being shared.
 Where tamariki, rangatahi, whānau or family contact us directly, this can tell us valuable information about the concerns.
 It is important that we hear and respond to the voice of tamariki, rangatahi, whānau and family.